chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 exit
 ```

 - **Step 8**.
 Verify messages send and receive.
-In cluster-eu, create a subscription for the test topic, which will wait to receive messages from cluster-us
+In cluster-eu, create a subscription for the target topic, which will wait to receive messages from cluster-us

 In cluster-eu, listen for messages sent to target tenant/namespace/topic from cluster-us.
 If you have prepared the broker clients in Step 7, do:
 ```